-Business loan interest rate differs from various banks and type of financing.
+Business loan interest rate in Singapore differs from various banks and types of financing.

-For unsecured loans without collateral, interest is usually higher compared to secured loan with collateral pledged to the banks.
+For unsecured loans without collateral, interest is usually higher compared to secured loans with collateral pledged to the banks.

-Below table shows the range of business loan interest rates for various loan products:
+Here are the indicative range of business loans interest rates for various SME loan products:

 |Loan Type||Interest Rate (EIR)|